 These amounts of money are NOT taxable!
 Woohoo!

 Second, the percentages across the top of the VA Disability Chart are the Total Combined VA Disability Rating that you get after combining the ratings for each of your conditions using VA Math.
-You don’t get separate compensation for each of your conditions: just one payment for your Total Combined VA Disability Rating.
+You do not get separate compensation for each of your conditions—just one payment for your Total Combined VA Disability Rating.

-All the children that are already figured in to some of the ratings (You, 1 Parent & 1 Child, etc.) are under 18.
-So, if you have only 1 child, but they are over 18, you would take the rate that you would receive without them and then just add the amount for a child 18–23.
+Since the child that is already figured in the chart is under 18, if you have only 1 child, but they are over 18, you would take the rate that you would receive without them and then add the amount for a child 18–23.

 There is also a special circumstance for Spouses.
 If your spouse needs Aid and Attendance, then your rate can be increased.
-A person needs Aid and Attendance if they have a medical condition that requires regular (not necessarily constant) supervision by another person (i.e. you, a home nurse, family).
-They would need help dressing, using the bathroom, feeding themselves, etc. If the spouse is hospitalized or institutionalized, they do not qualify for Aid and Attendance.
+A person needs Aid and Attendance if they have a medical condition that requires regular (not necessarily constant) supervision by another person (i.e. you, a home nurse, family) to perform the Activities of Daily Living.
+If the spouse is hospitalized or institutionalized, they do not qualify for Aid and Attendance.

 Fourth, you’ll notice in the VA Disability Chart that for a 10% and 20% rating, the number and type of dependents do not affect the amount you receive.
 It’s just one monthly payment, no matter your situation.